encoredev/encore/docs/deploy/deploying.md

 ```

 In both scenarios, this will trigger Encore's built-in CI/CD pipeline.
 This includes building your application, running tests, provisioning the necessary infrastructure, and deploying your application.

+### Configure deploy trigger

+When using GitHub, you can configure Encore to automatically trigger deploys when you push to a specific branch name.

+To configure which branch name is used to trigger deploys, open your app in the [Cloud Dashboard](https://app.encore.dev) and go to the **Overview** page for your intended environment.
+Click on **Settings** and then in the section **Branch Push** configure the `Branch name`  and hit save.

+### Preview Environments

+When you connect your GitHub account and push changes to a pull request, Encore will automatically create a [Preview Environment](/docs/deploy/preview-environments).
+This is a fully functional, isolated environment where you can test your application as it would run in production.
+This environment runs in Encore's free development cloud, giving you an efficient way to validate your changes before they are merged and deployed to the primary environment.